yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_02.md

     az login
     ```

- 4. Once the login is completed, navigate back to powershell window and run the `deploy-infrastructure.ps1` PowerShell script.
+ 4. Once the login is completed, navigate back to the PowerShell window and run the `deploy-infrastructure.ps1` PowerShell script.

     ```pwsh
     cd C:\Workspaces\lab\mcw-continuous-delivery-lab-files\infrastructure